by Carl Kress

 I wandered by Berkeley yesterday to check out the 5th Annual "How Berkeley Can You Be?"
 Parade, and was surprised and pleased to discover that among the crazy floats, art cars and naked parade goers, there was our old friend Earl Oliver!

 For those who aren't familiar with Earl's work, he has performed around the Bay Area since the late 60's, in nightclubs, coffeehouses, and on radio and television.
-His syndicated cable access TV program, "Earl Oliver & Friends: Live on Location", aired in 17 communities throughout California and the Western United States from late 1992 until early 1995 and showcased countless local musicians.
-Readers of this column may remember that I wrote about Earl a few years back in connection with his work for the charitable musical education organization, Cultural Horizons, Inc.
+His syndicated cable access TV program, "Earl Oliver & Friends: Live from LaVals", aires in 17 communities throughout California and the Western United States and showcases countless local musicians.

 I was delighted when a temporary halt to the parade forced Earl to stand in one place and belt out two more tunes while he waited to start marching again.
 Earl aptly crashed right into his version Robert Johnson's "Walkin' Blues", then followed it with the soulful "My Mama Ain't Me".
 The crowd around me ate it up.